Vietnamese invasions of Cambodia: Resistance and repression

-Siamese intervention
+Siamese invasion (1841-1845)

 Prince Ang Duong (Chan's brother exiled in Bangkok) led the opposition faction to resist the Vietnamese occupation.

 Feeling anxiety about the Vietnamization progress of Cambodia, in June 1840 Minh Mang demoted Queen Mey and her sisters appointed them as low-rank officials of the province.
 Frustrated with the deposition of Queen Mey, a serious rebellion broke out in September.
 The rebellion was put down in early 1841.
 In August, Ang Mey and her sisters had been poisoned by Vietnamese secret police in an opera house, then deported to Saigon along with the royal regalia.
 Some members of the Cambodian ruling dynasty were imprisoned on Côn Sơn Island.
 The death of Minh Mang in 1841 changed the situation.
 Vietnamese offices and soldiers in Tây Thành Province were torn down by Cambodian guerillas while the governor Trương Minh Giảng had been calling back by the newly crowned emperor Thieu Tri to deal with internal rebellions.
 After a failed attempt to bring Prince Im to Cambodian throne in late 1841, Trương Minh Giảng committed suicide.

 Took advantage, Thai forces numbering 35,000 troops invaded Cambodia, occupying Phnom Penh, and asserted their rule over the abandoned Vietnamese province.
 Bodin ordered to deport and massacre all Vietnamese in Cambodia.
 However, Thai rule was short-lived, as they evacuated Phnom Penh in early 1844 and withdrew to Udong.

-Third invasion of 1845
+Third invasion and end of Dai Nam rule (1845-1847)

 The Vietnamese launched a counterattack on Phnom Penh in 1845, then attacked Thai stronghold at Udong, which led to immediate peace negotiations.
 After four years of foreign invasions, chaos, and rebellions, Cambodia was almost exhausted.
 Vietnamese rules over Cambodia turned into attrition.
 A peace agreement between Vietnam and Siam was reached in June 1847.
 The Vietnamese court released all royal members of the Cambodian ruling dynasty, transferring the administration to the new independent Cambodian monarchy of king Ang Duong and withdrew their army from Cambodia, ending the Tây Thành Province and 36 years of Vietnamese invasions and occupations.